ConstantinT/Lantern/README.md

 ### Access Token

-To create an access token you can use various combination:
+Create an access token you can use various combination:

 ```cmd
 Lantern.exe token --derivedkey <Key from Mimikatz> --context <Context from Mimikatz> --prt <PRT from Mimikatz>